-Cruise set switch indicator light
+Cruise set switch indicator light (if so equipped)

 The light comes on while the vehicle speed is controlled by the cruise control system.
 If the light blinks while the engine is running, it may indicate the cruise control system is not functioning properly.
 Have the system checked by a NISSAN dealer.